Medication-assisted treatment access enhancement initiatives

 Decision Makers

 Medication-assisted treatment (MAT) for opioid dependence provides medications to individuals diagnosed with opioid use disorder, usually with counseling and behavioral therapies.
-As of August 2017, the U.S. Food and Drug Administration (FDA) has approved methadone, buprenorphine, and extended release injectable naltrexone for MAT.
-Methadone is only dispensed through Opioid Treatment Programs (OTPs) certified by the Substance Abuse and Mental Health Services Administration (SAMHSA); buprenorphine is distributed through OTPs and prescribers who complete required training.
+As of August 2017, the U.S. Food and Drug Administration (FDA) has approved methadone, buprenorphine, and extended-release injectable naltrexone for MAT.
+Methadone is only dispensed through Opioid Treatment Programs (OTPs) certified by the Substance Abuse and Mental Health Services Administration (SAMHSA); buprenorphine is distributed through OTPs and prescribers who complete mandatory training.
 Naltrexone can be prescribed by any provider authorized to dispense medications1.
-As of 2014, only 28% of patients in treatment services with primary heroin admissions received MAT2.
-Limited insurance coverage and appointment availability and lack of prescribing physicians are often barriers to MAT34; efforts to enhance access include building availability and capacity to distribute56 and expanding Medicaid coverage for MAT7.
+As of 2014, only 28% of people in treatment for heroin use received MAT2.
+Limited appointment availability and lack of prescribing physicians are often barriers to MAT3, 4; efforts to enhance access include expanding availability and capacity to provide MAT5, 6.

 What could this strategy improve?